They’re called Roma, their culture is ancient and intriguing… and the word “gypsy” is a slur.

 Most kingdoms “only” tried to forcibly expel them; and when that didn’t work, they passed laws:

-Any Romani person caught in a city was to be put to death.
+Any Romani person caught in a Western European city was legally required to be put to death.

 These laws don’t seem to have been enforced very consistently, though, because stories about “Gypsy” travelers and fortune-tellers kept showing up in fiction and history throughout the Middle Ages, right up into the modern era.